wiber/silver-bullet/README.md

 I'm told the silver bullet is a coffee variant engineered with ~4 shots of expresso, butter and coconut oil.
 It also goes great with cacao and kills wearwolves.
 I'll understand if it's not your thing.

-It's also an awesome boilerplate for meteor.
+It's might also be an awesome boilerplate for meteor on coffee.

 ### Installation: